|

 As the opener, keep in mind that

-a 1NT response to your opening major suit bid frequently contains
+a 1NT response to an opening major suit bid frequently contains

 a singleton (usually in your suit), and may contain a void.

-It is one of the notrump responses that does not promise a
+It is one of the few notrump responses that does not show

-balanced hand.
-If partner opens 1H, respond 1NT with:
+a somewhat balanced hand.
+If partner opens 1H, respond 1NT

 |